General Register Office (Northern Ireland)

 The General Register Office (GRO) (Northern Ireland) is responsible for the civil registration of births, deaths, marriages, civil partnerships and adoptions as well as administering marriage and civil partnership law in Northern Ireland.
-The GRO is within the Northern Ireland Statistics and Research Agency which in turn is part of the Northern Ireland Executive's Department of Finance.
+The GRO is within the Northern Ireland Statistics and Research Agency (NISRA), which in turn is part of the Northern Ireland Executive's Department of Finance.
 Its main office is at Colby House, Stranmillis Court, Belfast.